About Walkers are Welcome

 Walkers are Welcome criteria.

-All Walkers are Welcome locations have acheived community and local business support.
+All Walkers are Welcome locations have achieved community and local business support.

 Full details of benefits of Walkers are Welcome are available at www.walkers are welcome.co.uk

-Walkers are Welcome would normally promote local transport but Unst only has one bus each day to the Shetland maintown of Lerwick.
-To help with this Unst Cycle Hire will operate from the Walkers are Welcome information centerat Saxa Vord.
-Links are available for information and booking.
+Walkers are Welcome would normally promote local transport but Unst only has one bus each day to the Shetland main town of Lerwick.

-Finally and by no means least guided walks are available on certain days each week with a Shetland Rangers to the two nature reserves at Hermaness and Keen of Hamar.
-A guided walk can also be booked most weeks at Saxa Vord for anyone wishing to walk with a local guide in the Saxa Vord area.
+Finally, guided walks are available on certain days each week with a Shetland Ranger to the two nature reserves at Hermaness and Keen of Hamar.

 The pictures taken on this WAW web page were taken by P M Jones Unst.